RadoslavPetrovic/ac_test/README.md

 ## Installing and running backend

 PHP used `8.2.11`\
-One the `./back` directory, and run:
+Open the `./back` directory, and run:

 ### `composer install`